pingcap/docs/op-guide/ansible-deployment.md

 When `ansible-playbook` runs Playbook, the default concurrent number is 5.
 If many target machines are deployed, you can add the `-f` parameter to specify the concurrency, such as `ansible-playbook deploy.yml -f 10`.

-The following example uses the `tidb` user account as the user running the service.
+The following example uses the `tidb` user account as the user who runs the service.

 To deploy TiDB using a normal user account, take the following steps: